Real estate finance law in Hungary

 1.4 Any overriding statutes concerning the ability of the tenant to break a fixed term lease (whether or not included as a term of the lease)?

-A fixed term lease cannot be terminated by the parties by notice until the fixed term of the lease has lapsed, unless there are contractual break options in the lease.
-There are no statutory break-options for tenants in the case of fixed-term leases, other than the case where the leased premises cannot be used for the intended purposes, due to the fault of the landlord.
+A fixed term lease cannot be terminated by a party by unilateral notice, unless there are contractual break options in the lease.
+There are no statutory break-options for tenants in the case of fixed-term leases, other than the case where the landlord breaches its statutory warranties (e.g. leased premises cannot be used for the intended purposes, no third party has any rights to the leased premises that would limit or prevent the tenant's use of it, the leased premises are in such a condition that its use endangers health) .
 Institutional, investment type lease agreements usually do not contain any contractual break-options for the tenant.

 1.5 Any other security of tenure provisions available to a tenant that would frustrate possession or prevent receipt of market rents?